I Can See Clearly Now: Define Your Vision for the Company

+The first question we ask our CEOs is, “What do you want?”
+It’s amazing how many of them can’t come up with a clear answer.
+If the CEO doesn’t have a clear vision for where the company is going, then who does?
 It’s the responsibility of the leader of the company to set the vision, to communicate it, to embed it into the culture of the organization, and to inspire every single employee to Make BIG Happen.

 Studies show that CEOs and entrepreneurs who have a vision of success are more confident about their goals and their ability to achieve them.

-So let me help you visualize: imagine you’re staring into a crystal ball.
+So, let me help you visualize: imagine you’re staring into a crystal ball.
 You can see three years into the future.
-You’re throwing the biggest company party you’ve ever thrown, and we’re celebrating…What?
+You’re throwing the biggest company party you’ve ever thrown, and we’re celebrating…what?

 That brings us back to my original question: the CEO has to know what he or she wants from the business.
 What does success mean to you?
 What is a Huge, Outrageous Target (HOT) you want to hit that would take your business to the next level?

+As we now know, your vision statement is forward-thinking, while your mission statement defines the business of your company.
+Now, let’s take a closer look at the differences between your company’s mission and vision.
 Vision is your “What.”
 A mission statement is your “Why.”
 Why does your company exist?
 What, ultimately, are you trying to achieve with your vision?
 Why are you climbing the mountain?

 Every successful company has a mission statement, including the absolute top of the top:

-“Saving people money so they can live better.”– Walmart
+- “Saving people money so they can live better.”– Walmart

-“To be earth’s most customer-centric company; to build a place where people can come to find and discover anything they might want to buy online.”– Amazon
+- “To be earth’s most customer-centric company; to build a place where people can come to find and discover anything they might want to buy online.”– Amazon

-“To organize the world’s information and make it universally accessible and useful.”– Google
+- “To organize the world’s information and make it universally accessible and useful.”– Google

-Maybe your financial advisory firm or staffing company doesn’t have goals that lofty, but you need goals bigger than pure profit, especially if you want to attract young talent and young consumers.
+Maybe your financial advisory firm or staffing company doesn’t have goals that are lofty, but you need goals bigger than pure profit, especially if you want to attract young talent and young consumers.
 Millennials want to feel like their labor and their purchases are a part of something bigger.
 They want your company to tell them a story, and they want to be able to picture themselves in a starring role.